mrgucci1/strava-kudos-bot/README.md

 A typical run handles ~50 activities in seconds.
 Scrolling the feed is the slow part; the kudos round-trips themselves are tiny HTTP calls.

-## Why this approach

-Strava's public REST API does not expose a kudos endpoint and does not expose a "following feed" endpoint to third-party apps.
-So driving the website itself is the only path.
-We use Playwright with replayed cookies, which means:

-- **No password lives in code or env vars** — only a session-state JSON file.
-- **Works with any Strava login method** — email+password, one-time magic-link codes, Google, Apple.
-You sign in manually once in a real browser; the cookies do the rest.

 ## How it works